What is Parkinson’s Disease?

 Green tea contains antioxidants called polyphenols that benefit the heart, skin, brain, liver and can even help prevent certain cancers.
 In addition to all of that, green tea extract is being studied with some success as a natural way to help prevent the progression of diseases like Parkinson’s (x, x, x).
 To use green tea extract as a supplement, 500 mg taken once or twice per day is recommended.
 Intake should never amount to more than 1,000 mg per day, and this supplement should never be used for more than three months at a time.

-People with Parkinson’s often take several medications to manage their symptoms.
+People with Parkinson’s Disease often take several medications to manage their symptoms.
 Medications eventually get processed through the liver, putting a strain on this critical organ.
 Milk thistle helps protect the liver from toxins (x).
 While no studies exist that relate specifically to milk thistle and PD, some practitioners advise taking the herb along to help protect the liver (x).
 As a dietary supplement, take 250 mg per day, or as directed by a physician.
 This supplement can be taken with or without food.

 A compound found in turmeric, curcumin naturally reduces inflammation.
 It also has antioxidant and neuroprotective properties.
 As a result, research suggests that curcumin may have an important role in the management of PD, specifically by helping to ease symptoms that medications so far cannot (x).
 Curcumin is to be taken in one dose of 1,000 mg or less per day, depending on the intended effect.
 It should be taken along with water or a meal.